lechatthecat/JavaChatBoard/README.md

 ## Use in Docker
 You need docker and docker-compose.
-(If some process is already using port 8080 or 3306, please stop the service beforehand)
+(If some service is already using port 8080 or 3306, please stop the service beforehand)
 ```
 $ git clone https://github.com/lechatthecat/JavaChatBoard.git
 $ cd ./JavaChatBoard/docker